 Homeschooling is a flexible option for working parents, but you will need to plan and juggle.

-Lisa Yankey is a regular contributing writer for HomeschoolSuperFreak.com and the author of the upcoming book, “The Homeschool Path to Foreign Language.”
+This post was written by contributor Lisa Yankey.
+She is the author of “The Homeschool Path to Foreign Language.”
 You can find her at www.highenergyhomeschool.com, on Facebook, on Pinterest, and on YouTube.